kndt84/passport-cognito/README.md

 ```

 ### Authenticate Requests
-To authenticate a user, send username and password by POST request like the following.
+To authenticate a user, send username and password to serser-side by POST request like the following.

 ```javascript
 $.ajax({